theguidev/mythy/README.md

 ## 🔰  About the project

 **Mythy** is an indie project of a game inspired by Wordle, Termo and Start.
-The games objetive is to discover what is the word, that always have some relation with the different mythologies and religions of the world.
+The game's objetive is to discover what is the word, that always have some relation with the different mythologies and religions of the world.

 ## 🕹️ Technologies